Yiddish and Ladino Folksongs: Are they Jewish?

 [text with English translation] [text with Hebrew translation

-Warshavsky was a trained lawyer who "dabbled" in composing songs on Jewish themes.
+Warshavsky (1848-1907) was a trained lawyer who "dabbled" in composing songs on Jewish themes.
 Sholem Aleichem, whom he met in cultural evenings in Kiev, persuaded him to publish these songs – in collections dubbed Yiddishe Folkslider.
 His songs were immensely popular - "instant" folksongs!
-There is a little information about Warshavsky and an interesting webpage devoted to the song "Oyfn Pripetshik" on the Shtetl website.
-Here's a video of "Oyfn pripetshik" sung by Esther Ofarim, with photos of children living in the shtetl [small town].
+Here is an interesting video about Warshavsky and his songs, produced by the "Yiddish Daily Forward":

-What was kheyder really like?
+§ What was kheyder really like?

-was not necessarily as idyllic as the image conjured up in "Oyfn pripetshik".
+Kheyder was not necessarily as idyllic as the image conjured up in "Oyfn pripetshik".
 Read these reminiscences to see how realistic Warshavsky's song was:

 ♦ Urke Nachalnik